blackberry/BlackBerry-Dynamics-React-Native-SDK/SampleApplications/BasicNetworking/README.md

 Install dependencies:
 `$ yarn`

 > NOTE: BasicNetworking sample is based on `0.63` version of React Native.
-There is a possibility to upgrade to `0.63.x` versions by running following command:
+There is a possibility to upgrade to `0.63.x` or `0.64.0` versions by running following command:
 `$ react-native upgrade 0.63.x`
 for example:
 `$ react-native upgrade 0.63.3`
+or
+`$ react-native upgrade 0.64.0`

 Generate ios and android directories:
 `$ react-native eject`